HugoBlox/theme-academic-cv/content/publication/chen-annual-2021/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2022-12-05T16:59:35.322506Z'
+publishDate: '2022-12-05T20:14:08.188341Z'
 publication_types:
 - '2'
-abstract: textlessptextgreatertextlessstrong class=\"journal-contentHeaderColor\"textgreaterAbstract.textless/strongtextgreater
-  Atmospheric warming is intensifying glacier melting and glacial-lake development in High Mountain Asia (HMA), and this could increase glacial-lake outburst flood (GLOF) hazards and impact water resources and hydroelectric-power management.
+abstract: Atmospheric warming is intensifying glacier melting and glacial-lake development in High Mountain Asia (HMA), and this could increase glacial-lake outburst flood (GLOF) hazards and impact water resources and hydroelectric-power management.
 There is therefore a pressing need to obtain comprehensive knowledge of the distribution